 16. Increase in self-awareness

 Self-awareness is described as a conscious perception of one’s own personality, strengths, weaknesses, and motivations.
-A study published in Social Cognitive and Affective Neuroscience showed that when participants did an 8 week course on mindfulness meditation, researchers saw an increased level of attention on the present and an increased level of self-awareness.
+A study published in Social Cognitive and Affective Neuroscience showed that when participants did an eight-week course on mindfulness meditation, researchers saw an increased level of attention on the present and an increased level of self-awareness.

 Research done into meditation and creativity showed that participants that did brief mindfulness meditation training saw a positive influence on creativity.